devopvoid/webrtc-java/docs/guide/media_devices.md

 The `MediaDevices` class provides methods to query all available media devices connected to the system.

+> Query devices on worker threads, not on UI or render threads.

 ### Audio Capture Devices (Microphones)

 To get a list of all available microphones: